Owlman (character)

-Owlman (Thomas Wayne, Jr.) is a fictional character appearing in comic books published by DC Comics.
-A supervillainous alternate-universe counterpart of Bruce Wayne / Batman, he is depicted as the adult version of Wayne's deceased older brother, who in other universes dies as a child, before Bruce is born.
+Owlman (Thomas Wayne, Jr.) is a fictional character appearing in American comic book published by DC Comics.
+A supervillainous alternate-universe counterpart of Batman, he is depicted as the adult version of Wayne's deceased older brother, who in other universes dies as a child, before Bruce is born.
 In The New 52, the primary continuity Owlman, originally depicted as the asylum-bound Boomerang Killer, is retroactively revealed to be still alive, stolen from his parents as a child, and working in the service of the Court of Owls under the name Lincoln March.

 Owlman is voiced by Diedrich Bader and James Woods in the 2008 animated series Batman: The Brave and the Bold and the 2010 animated feature film Justice League: Crisis on Two Earths respectively.
-Jayda Eyles portrays a young gender-swapped version of the character, Samantha Thomas Wayne, in Pennyworth in a recurring role.
 Damon Dayoub portrays Lincoln March in the 2023 television series Gotham Knights.

 Publication history

 Owlman first appeared in Justice League of America #29 (August 1964), and was created by Gardner Fox and Mike Sekowsky.
 Thomas Wayne Jr. / The Boomerang Killer first appeared in World's Finest #223 (June 1974), and was created by Bob Haney and Dick Dillin.
 In JLA: Earth 2 #1 (January 2000), created by Grant Morrison and Frank Quitely, the two are retroactively established to be the same character.